VictorLeP/victorlep.github.io/_pages/about.md

 Welcome!

+I am currently a case handler at [DG CNECT](https://commission.europa.eu/about/departments-and-executive-agencies/communications-networks-content-and-technology_en) in the European Commission, working on technology regulation and the enforcement of the [Digital Markets Act](https://digital-markets-act.ec.europa.eu/).

-As an academic, I was a PhD and postdoctoral researcher in web security and privacy at the [DistriNet](https://distrinet.cs.kuleuven.be/) research unit of [KU Leuven](https://www.kuleuven.be/), under the supervision of prof. Lieven Desmet and prof. Wouter Joosen.
+As an academic, I was a postdoctoral researcher in web security and privacy at the [DistriNet](https://distrinet.cs.kuleuven.be/) research unit of [KU Leuven](https://www.kuleuven.be/), under the supervision of prof. Lieven Desmet and prof. Wouter Joosen.

-My research interests lie in exploring large web ecosystems, understanding how to detect and mitigate harmful online content, and both analyzing and improving current research methods.
+My research interests lie in monitoring the security and privacy of large web ecosystems, understanding how to detect and mitigate harmful online content, and both analyzing and improving current research methods.
 I developed [Tranco](https://tranco-list.eu/), a research-oriented top sites ranking.

 You can take a look at my academic [publications](/publications) or my [CV](/cv).